sadeqa/PGM_HWs/README.md

-# PGM_HWs
+# PGM-Team
-Probabilistic Graphical models Homeworks
+PGM Team for homeworks